cao13jf/CMap/README.md

 ## 2.2 Run the Program on Your PC (Linux) with Python Environment

 If you are running this, you should know how to use python and jupyter notebook.
 But it is very easy and kind for beginners!
 You may spend less than one week to learn python and jupyter notebook, then you can start preprocessing, training, running, shape analyzing, and GUI visualization data generation!
+The 5 jupyter notebooks, the related python modules and the running example data are zipped in the CMapCode.zip : https://portland-my.sharepoint.com/:u:/g/personal/zelinli6-c_my_cityu_edu_hk/Ec3zXvxQnLBJrNLFWcSfaCMBME_JNPYhJWIUCgQfIYmPPA?e=Ma8ben !

 * Youtube PC (linux) tutorial video for a quick start! https://youtu.be/h2-89Fr2CAQ !